Entertainment

 A graduate of Howard University with a degree in Radio, Television and Film, Myrie expanded his practice into political, civic, and international documentary work, photographing global leaders, civic institutions, social‑impact movements, and high‑profile cultural events.
 His work has appeared in major publications including The Washington Post, Rolling Stone, Essence, People Magazine, Harper’s Bazaar, Billboard, and numerous books published by St. Martin’s Press and The New York Times Books.

-Through partnerships with global licensing agencies such as Getty Images and WireImage, Myrie’s images have reached millions, forming a rich visual archive of late‑20th and early‑21st century cultural history.
+Through partnerships with global licensing agencies such as Getty and Contour Images, Myrie’s images have reached millions, forming a rich visual archive of late‑20th and early‑21st century cultural history.
 His work is frequently cited as a ‘gold mine’ of rare and historically valuable photography.

 • Documented national and global political leaders across multiple decades.